The Bankrate promise

 The bottom line

-When you use a 0 percent APR offer to your advantage, you can fund a large purchase, catch up on old debt or simply borrow money without paying interest during the intro APR period.
+When you use a 0 percent APR offer to your advantage, you can fund a large purchase, catch up on old debt or simply borrow money without paying interest.
 When used properly, 0 percent APR offers can provide convenience, relief and an avenue to get ahead on your finances.

 But this benefit is not a free pass to spend frivolously or buy things that you can’t afford.
 If you don’t pay off your purchases or transferred balances before your 0 percent APR offer ends, you could find yourself right back where you started.